COMM 1003 Introduction to Mass Communication

-Fundamentals of set construction including; introduction to technical skills and techniques to mount theatrical productions; scenery construction and painting; basic stage lighting; theatre architecture; and stage elements.
+Fundamentals of set construction including introduction to technical skills and techniques to mount theatrical productions, scenery construction and painting, basic stage lighting, theatre architecture, and stage elements.
 Creation of set and technical elements for a theatre program production is included.
-(Formerly DRAM 1213)
+(Formerly RAM 1213)

 COMM 2523 Acting

-Designed to acquaint the beginning actor with the fundamentals of acting.
-This course explores the physical, vocal, emotional, and technical aspects of the actor’s craft.
+Designed to acquaint the beginning actor with the fundamentals f acting.
+This course explores the physical, vocal, emotional, and technical aspects of the actor 's craft.
 The student will learn a basic approach to scene and character study through exercises, scene work, and theatre games.

 COMM 2723 Small Group Discussion